AnyChart/docs.anychart.com/Maps/Map_Tooltips.md

 ## Tooltips for Map regions

 When you attach the data to your map, you can add some extra fields which you may want to show later in the tooltip.
-Just
+Just look through the [Text Formatters](..\Common_Settings/Text_Formatters) to know more about meta.

-In the sample below we've got a map of Australia, where each state has got some extra information which lately can be viewed in tooltips on states hover.
+In the sample below we've got a map of Australia, where each state has got some extra information which lately is viewed in tooltips on states hover.

 {sample}Maps\_Tooltips\_01{sample}